RSS-Bridge/rss-bridge/README.md

 [Create a new format](https://rss-bridge.github.io/rss-bridge/Format_API/index.html).

+### How to run unit tests and linter

+These commands require that you have installed the dev dependencies in `composer.json`.

+    ./vendor/bin/phpunit
+    ./vendor/bin/phpcs --standard=phpcs.xml --warning-severity=0 --extensions=php -p ./

 ## Explanation

 We are RSS-Bridge community, a group of developers continuing the project initiated by sebsauvage,